Kazhugu (1981 film)

-Kazhugu is a 1981 Indian Tamil-language action film directed by S. P. Muthuraman, starring Rajinikanth, Rati Agnihotri and Sumalatha.
-Upon release, the unconventional story, which revolved around hypnotism and human sacrifice did not go well with the audience and it became an average grosser in the box office.
-However it became a cult film among Rajinikanth fans in the 1980s.
-It is an adaptation of the 1975 American film Race with the Devil.
+Kazhugu is a 1981 Indian Tamil-language action film written by Panchu Arunachalam and directed by S. P. Muthuraman, starring Rajinikanth, Rati Agnihotri and Sumalatha.
+Upon release on 6 March 1981, the film, which revolved around hypnotism and human sacrifice did not go well with the audience, and it became an average grosser.
+It is inspired by the 1975 American film Race with the Devil.

 Plot

 Satyamoorthy is a wealthy diamond businessman and widower who lives with his younger brother Raja (Rajinikanth) and his two daughters Radha and Chitra.
 Satyamoorthy is a great devotee of saints and priests and trusts the authenticity of all of them, while Raja is a happy-go-lucky guy, just the opposite of his brother, who trusts none of them.
 On one occasion, Satyamoorthy invites a priest to his house to perform rituals to drive away the evil that surrounds his house, unaware that the priest is an impostor and a member of a gang of thieves.
 Satyamoorthy takes him to the treasure room, where he had stored his vast riches, and tells him the secret to opening his lockers.
 The false priest pretends to give him a sacred sheet and orders him to place it inside the locker to protect his things.
 As Raja suspected, the priest sends thieves in the night to plunder the wealth, but Raja wakes up and fights them and restores the plundered property.
 Raja's repeated attempts to prove the priest false are in vain, as Satyamoorthy firmly believes that Raja protected the riches only because of the divine power of the holy shroud.

 On one occasion, Raja mistakenly enters a ladies' room and is surprised by a girl who shouts that Raja has come to misbehave.
 Raja wants revenge for her behavior towards him and goes to her father Sivaraman and lies to him that he is the lover of his daughter Hemavathy (Rati Agnihotri) alias Hema.
 Sivaraman believes him and stops all Hema's outings.
 Hema gets angry and goes to Raja to reveal the truth to her father.
 Hema explains to him that once a man entered the ladies washroom and tried to rape her and that is the reason for her behavior with him that day.
 Understanding Hema's situation, Raja tells the truth to Sivaraman.
 This brings Raja and Hema together and both fall in love and get married.